osteele/minimal-keys/README.rst

 |PyPI version| |Doc Status| |License| |Supported Python|

-Compute the minimal keys for a collection of strings or sequences.
+Compute the minimal unique keys for a collection of strings or sequences.

 This is intended for use in presenting data in a user interface.
 For example, the ``nbcollate`` command-line interface from the nbcollate_ package uses it to